japila-books/spark-structured-streaming-internals/docs/SupportsAdmissionControl.md

 Default: `ReadLimit.allAvailable`

+Used when:

-Used when `MicroBatchExecution` stream execution engine is requested for the [analyzed logical plan](micro-batch-execution/MicroBatchExecution.md#logicalPlan) (of the streaming query)
+* `MicroBatchExecution` stream execution engine is requested for the [analyzed logical plan](micro-batch-execution/MicroBatchExecution.md#logicalPlan) (of the streaming query)

 ### <span id="latestOffset"> Latest Offset